omniphx/forrest/README.md

     ]
 }
 ```
->The default format is JSON, but it can be changed to [XML](#xml-format):
+>The default format is JSON, but it can be changed to [XML](#xml-format)

 ### Create a new record
-Create records with the POST method by passing it to the `method` key.
-Likewise, the body of the request should be passed to `body` key.
+Records can be created using the following format.
 ```php
 $body = ['Name' => 'New Account'];
 Forrest::sobjects('Account',[